askxionghu/ListViewOrderAndSwipe/README.md

 Finally, an ImageView (ivDrag) is used to handle dragging a list item to a new position.
 You must set its tag to "DragIcon" in order for dragging to work.

 Other than this, you can customize the top and bottom views according to your app's requirements.
 You should still stick with the layout for the list item as shown here.
 For instance, the first child view is a LinearLayout (this is the bottom view).
 This LinearLayout has a RelativeLayout.
 This is where your bottom view's controls can be placed.
-Don't eliminate the LinearLayout or the code will fail and keep its RelativeLayout if possible.
+Don't eliminate the LinearLayout or the code will fail.
+And keep its RelativeLayout if possible.
 The top view should only be a RelativeLayout.

 ### Acknowledgments